AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

-# Solidity Minimalist Primer: Tutorial 9.
+# Solidity Minimalist Primer: 9.
 Constant and Immutable

 Recently, I have been relearning the Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Primer" for newbies to learn and use from (advanced programmers can find another tutorial).
 Lectures are updated 1~3 times weekly.